serverlessworkflow/specification/specification/README.md

 </details>

-Defines the CloudEvent to be produce when workflow execution completes or during a workflow transition.
+Defines the CloudEvent to be produced when workflow execution completes or during a workflow transition.
-The "eventRef" property must match the name of one of the defined 'produce' events in the [events](#Event-Definition) definition.
+The "eventRef" property must match the name of one of the defined 'produced' events in the [events](#Event-Definition) definition.

 The data property defines a JSONPath expression which selects elements of the states data output to be placed into the data section of the produced CloudEvent.